%@ Page Language="C#"%>

-In order to make use of pools, lanes and milestones diagram elements in a Sub-process, change your default Sub-process to a reusable Sub-process.
+To make use of pools, lanes and milestones diagram elements in a Sub-process, change your default Sub-process to a reusable Sub-process.
 Reusable Sub-processes allow all of these elements.
 Note, in BPMN reusable sub-processes are called "Call Activities".

 The Palette includes two views: a Core view that displays basic BPMN element; and an Extended view that displays the complete element list.

 Note, the Extended Palette has a drop-down arrow next to each item.

 Internet Explorer validates the execution of ActiveX for security purposes.
 However you can enable ActiveX to run the active content in the files, both for a model published in a local intranet location or on your local computer.

 To adjust Internet Explorer's security settings for ActiveX control behavior, follow the next steps:

 1. Select Internet Options on the Tools tab of your browser.